Margaret Garner (opera): Background and performance history

 Morrison previously used the historic Margaret Garner as the inspiration for her novel Beloved.
-This is one of a few operas written about the African-American experience; other notable examples are George Gershwin's Porgy and Bess (1935) and Scott Joplin's Treemonisha (1910/1972).
+This is one of a few operas written about the African-American experience; other notable examples are George Gershwin's Porgy and Bess (1935), Scott Joplin's Treemonisha (1910/1972) and Anthony Davis’s X: The Life and Times of Malcolm X (1985/86) and Amistad (1997/2008).

 The opera explores themes of freedom and personal and community relationships, and makes some use of the African-American musical tradition of spirituals.
 It was the first libretto for the author and the first opera for the composer.
 Danielpour began work on the opera in 1998.
 The opera premièred on May 7, 2005 in Detroit; it was performed in Cincinnati in July 2005, and Philadelphia in February 2006.
 The three companies spent more than $2 million on the opera.
 Denyce Graves sang the title role in the premiere run, which featured a cast of nearly one hundred, flaming torches, a hanging on stage, and black-powder pistols.
 The opera requires a large cast because of the requirement for separate African and Caucasian choruses to portray the slaves and slave-owners.
 Other members of the initial cast were Angela M. Brown as Cilla, Gregg Baker as Robert Garner, Rod Gilfry as Edward Gaines, Roger Honeywell as the Auctioneer and John Mac Master as Casey.
 Kenny Leon directed.
 Jessye Norman was originally cast as Cilla but withdrew and was replaced by Brown.

 The opera has also been staged by Opera Carolina in Charlotte, North Carolina in 2006, the New York City Opera in 2007 and in Detroit and Chicago in 2008.
 National Public Radio broadcast the Opera Carolina production.